slowernews/wisdom-tldr/README.md

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

-Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.
+Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
+You will languish if you stop for a long time.

 > *'Master the art of timing.' -- Robert Greene (35th law of power)*

-> *'Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.'*

-You will languish if you stop for a long time.

 > *'Did you know you can't steer a boat that isn't moving?
 Just like a life.' -- Paul Lutus*